 The sheriff's office, meanwhile, has remained silent about the incident.
 It's interesting, and potentially concerning, that information about the victim's injuries is coming through news reports from third-party sources, rather than the sheriff's office.
 It's possible that the sheriff's office is attempting to avoid admitting liability for the man's injuries, which are obviously quite severe.

-ORIGINAL STORY: Apirl 17, 2015 - The Washington State Patrol (WSP) says a Snohomish County sheriff’s deputy was at-fault for causing a multi-vehicle crash that injured multiple people in Everett on Friday.
+ORIGINAL STORY: Apirl 17, 2015 - The Washington State Patrol (WSP) says a Snohomish County sheriff’s deputy was at-fault for causing a serious car accident that injured multiple people in Everett on Friday.

 According to news reports, a deputy was driving his patrol car southbound on Rockefeller Avenue when a 2008 Honda Element traveling westbound on 23rd Street struck the driver’s side of the patrol car.
 That collision pushed the patrol car into a pedestrian, pinning him up against another vehicle.

 “There was a pedestrian that was walking, they were injured as well,” said Everett police officer Aaron Snell.
 “They sustained significant injuries and was transported to Harborview.”